 LC-MS/MS is our most sensitive tool for analyzing nucleosides.
 We analyzed nucleosides derived from 500 ng of DNA, digested with the NEB Nucleoside Digestion Mix.
 This kit is directly compatible with LC-MS/MS. In our LC-MS/MS run, we first separated nucleosides using a binary solvent gradient on a C18 column.
 This gradient is not optimized, but generated usable data and works as a starting point for further optimization.
 We acquired data in positive mode with an MS1 scan targeting ions in the 200-800 m/z range, and followed each MS1 scan with seven data-dependent MS2 scans.
+In this experiment, we used a Thermo LTQ Orbitrap XL at the QB3/Chemistry Mass Spectrometry Facility at UC Berkeley.

-TRY IT: The full protocol, "Nucleoside analysis with liquid chromatography-tandem mass spectrometry (LC-MS/MS)," is available on protocols.io (DOI: 10.17504/protocols.io.q26g7yrq1gwz/v1).
+TRY IT: The full protocol, "Nucleoside analysis with liquid chromatography- tandem mass spectrometry (LC-MS/MS)," is available on protocols.io (DOI: 10.17504/protocols.io.q26g7yrq1gwz/v1).